 Approximately 70% of students in America take out some type of student loan to fund their education.
 If you fall into this category, you may be able to deduct up to $2,500 from your taxable income as long as you meet eligibility requirements, including the following:

 No one is claiming you as a dependent

 You currently are or were enrolled at least half time

 The amount of the student loan interest deduction is based on the amount you paid in interest on federal and private student loans during the previous calendar year.
 This deduction is an above-the-line exclusion from income, meaning that you can claim it even if you claim the standard deduction.

 Also, note that there are earnings limits.
-You must earn less than $70,000 if you’re a single filer or less than $140,000 if you’re married and filing jointly.
+In 2020, you must have earned less than $70,000 if you’re a single filer or less than $140,000 if you’re married and filing jointly.